siavashkingS/node.js/README.md

 the first_api folder contain a project for practising in create servers. its contain a server.js file that handle if a request is need to responsed with aqi or static file

 the mongoconnection and mongo files is about connecting and practicing with mongodb in nodejs

+the uploadfile.js is a simple form for uploading and saving files

+the express folder is me starting to learn to create express apps